skellis46/slipbox/somatics unlimited.md

 And so I have used the word _claim_ because while reading JDSP over the years I started to see a tendency or pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices: that somatics have unlimited value, scope, and power to produce change.
 We -- and by we I mean those of us who contribute to the journal -- we seem fine to say pretty much whatever we like about the effects and benefits of somatic practices.
 It is barely believable from an insider's perspective, and one can only imagine how it might seem from the outside.

 In doing this work I do not seek to shame our field or tear it down.
 If anything, I see myself as a believer in the transformative powers of somatic practices: I have experienced their benefits, and continue to practice a version of authentic movement as a fundamental approach to understanding movement, sensation and consciousness.
 Rather, I want to understand the epistemic values of somatic practices as represented by the materials published in JDSP and what these values say about our community of practice and scholarship.

 ## An unfinished catalogue of claims

 And so, late last year, I started something that I have not yet finished.
 I started cataloguing every claim made on behalf of somatic practices in the Journal of Dance and Somatic Practices.

 I haven't yet finished this cataloguing effort because I ran out of time.
 In fact, I didn't get close.
 To date (2022 V14.2), 271 articles have been published in JDSP.
 This number excludes editorials, reports, book reviews and volume 14.1S (translations of Martha Eddy's 2009 history), but includes interviews and editorials for special issues which were fuller than regular editorials.
 To this date I have only read and worked through 85 of these 271, which is just shy of a third of them.
-"Piss poor effort".
+Piss poor effort.
 I worked from both the beginning and the end of the journal so the articles most poorly represented by my initial analysis come from the middle years 2012 to 2018.

 All of my observations today have emerged from working with the JDSP archive.

-## Two methodological concerns
+## A methodological concern: cherry picking

-### Cherry picking

-My assumption is that researchers are all (more or less) guilty of cherry-picking.
-We seek examples that confirm our beliefs or ideas and ignore examples that contradict or are contrary to these beliefs.
-I don't think we do this deliberately or consciously, but we do do it.
-Cherry picking is also known as the fallacy of incomplete evidence, and in science it is an epistemological characteristic of denialism.
+All researchers -- well, human beings -- are cherry pickers.
+We notice (or even seek) examples that confirm our beliefs or ideas and don't notice or ignore examples that contradict or are contrary to these beliefs.
+Such confirmation biases are not conscious, and goal-oriented motivated reasoning is driven by personal emotions.
+That is, the heuristic for judging new information is, more or less: how does this information make me feel?
+Cherry picking -- a form of confirmation bias -- is also known as the fallacy of incomplete evidence, and in science it is an epistemological characteristic of denialism.

-To this end, I have tried to mitigate against cherry picking.
-For instance, I randomly selected 20 articles from the 271 and then worked my way down that selection to include as examples this morning.
-For example, the list of quote-claims I presented at the beginning were drawn -- one each -- from the first five randomly selected articles.
-This randomised process is to avoid claims that I have cherry picked examples, but it also indicates just how common the following observations are in the JDSP corpus.
-You might argue (fairly) that I even developed a bias to notice such claims and therefore drawing articles at random is a simple attempt to reduce my confirmation biases.
+To this end, in this work I tried to mitigate against cherry picking.
+I did this by randomly selecting 20 articles from the 271 and then worked my way down that list to include as examples this morning.
+For example, the list of quote-claims I presented at the beginning were drawn -- one each -- from the first four randomly selected articles.
+This randomised process also indicates just how common the following observations are in the JDSP corpus.

-The other thing is I felt compelled to introduce this randomisation as a result of not completing my analysis in time.
+I also introduced this randomisation as a result of not completing my analysis in time.
 And later, after a conversation with the dance philosopher Anna Pakes, it became clear that a more rigorous linguistic analysis of the JDSP corpus would be ideal for this kind of analysis.
 But that's a different presentation.

-### Motivated reasoning

-Thinking about motivated reasoning (introduce it briefly -- example of female cigarette smokers?) --- but what other approaches might there be: cynical, caring, curiosity (approaches to how I understand my experience of reviewing these articles)

-You might (rightly) question my values here or attempt to understand what might be in it for me.
-What are the motivations for my reasoning?
-I can say I am worried.
-I worry for what this pattern might mean for our field -- a field that I am indebted to, that is fundamental to my practice (as artist-scholar) and that deeply nourishes how I participate in the world.

-- noting that all these steps backwards take time and effort -- to discuss cherry picking, to talk about my motivations, to attempt to be transparent about the methods even for this simple analysis this morning.
-This effort is a low research bar, but it is also I think (or perhaps hope), rigorous -- a word that seems to have gone out of favour, at least in the disciplines in which I am most closely aligned.

 ## Six observations